liamw1/oxibooru/doc/CONVERSION.md

     Oxibooru uses a different file naming convention, so these will need to be recomputed.
 First, if you have any custom-thumbnails, you should move the custom-thumbnails folder from MOUNT_DATA/posts/custom-thumbnails to
     MOUNT_DATA/custom-thumbnails.

+    Next, make sure the MOUNT_DATA environment variable is pointed towards the data directory of the Szurubooru database.
+This step will modify the filenames of posts and thumbnails, making Szurubooru unable to read them.
+    This should be reversible using the Szurubooru admin function reset_filenames(), but I haven't tested that so you may want to make a backup.

-Then, spin up the Oxibooru containers:
+    Now, spin up the Oxibooru containers:
     ```console
     user@host:oxibooru$ docker-compose up -d
     ```